 While virtual professional interactions provide enormous advantages, such as collapsing the limitations of time and space, your B2B business sales strategy should still include plenty of personal interactions with business partners and customers.

 Just as direct mail still gets opened because snail mail still has its charm, so, too, does talking to people in person.
 Speaking indirectly on the telephone or directly in meetings will enhance your power of persuasion.
 So make room in your sales strategy for live business negotiations and customer interactions.
+Also, include b2b loyalty programs into your strategies as it is an excellent way to engage your customers and encourage them to return.
+This will also help you increase sales.

 Revisit the Japanese Management Philosophy of Kaizen